Liozou/PeriodicGraphs.jl/README.md

 "3 1 2 1 0 0 1 3 0 1 0 2 2 0 0 1 2 3 0 1 1"
 ```

 Note that `PeriodicGraph`s are undirected: for this reason, any edge in the graph of the form `(u, v, (x1, x2, ..., xN))` has a reverse edge in the graph of the form `(v, u, (-x1, -x2, ..., -xN))`.
-For this reason, calling `LightGraphs.edges` on a `PeriodicGraph` yields an iterator to the edges of the graph that will only show the edges under the canonical form `(u, v, ofs)` with either `u < v` or `u == v && ofs > zero(ofs)`.
+For this reason, calling `Graphs.edges` on a `PeriodicGraph` yields an iterator to the edges of the graph that will only show the edges under the canonical form `(u, v, ofs)` with either `u < v` or `u == v && ofs > zero(ofs)`.

-Neighbors can be obtained using LightGraphs's `neighbors` function, with the same API.
+Neighbors can be obtained using Graphs's `neighbors` function, with the same API.
 It will return the list of neighbors of the given vertex, assuming the vertex is in the reference cell.
 Each given is given as a `PeriodicVertex`, which contains the offset compared to the reference cell.
 For instance:
 ```julia
 julia> g = PeriodicGraph("3  1 2 1 0 0  1 3 0 1 0  2 2 0 0 1  2 3 0 1 1")
 PeriodicGraph3D(3, PeriodicEdge3D[(1, 2, (1,0,0)), (1, 3, (0,1,0)), (2, 2, (0,0,1)), (2, 3, (0,1,1))])